ba32107/youtube-auto-proceed/README.md

 Then look no further.
 This extension can automatically proceed to the video - no more clicking necessary.

 Note: it does not let you bypass the age verification check.
 It only works if you are already signed in, i.e. only for the message above.

+The extension currently only works if YouTube's language is set to English.

 ### Installation
 The easiest way is to install directly from the Chrome Web Store (TODO: link).